List of Mad Men characters: Margaret Sterling Hargrove

 Margaret Sterling (Elizabeth Rice) is Roger and Mona Sterling's only child.
 Roger thinks of her as spoiled and immature, complaining to Joan that she has no motivation to do anything with her life.
+It is strongly implied but never outright stated that she has mental illness issues.
 In Season 2, she becomes engaged to Brooks Hargrove.
-Margaret is hostile to Roger and Jane after their marriage and attempts to have Jane disinvited her wedding.
-When John F. Kennedy is assassinated the day before her wedding, Margaret is distraught that the event has effectively ruined her wedding.
-Roger and Mona convince her to proceed with the ceremony.
-In the Season 6 premiere, she is disappointed that her grandmother has not left her any money and tries to convince Roger to invest in Brooks' refrigerator car technology venture, much to his annoyance.
+Margaret is hostile to Roger and Jane after their marriage and attempts to have Jane disinvited from her wedding.
+When John F. Kennedy is assassinated the day before her wedding, Margaret is distraught that the event has effectively ruined her big day.
+Roger and Mona convince her to proceed with the ceremony, which is a miserable affair where the small number of attendees are devastated over the death of the President.
+In the Season 6 premiere, she is disappointed that her grandmother has not left her any money and tries to convince Roger to invest in Brooks' refrigerator car technology venture, much to his annoyance and refusal.

 In Season 6's "The Flood," she is shown to have a toddler-aged son, Ellery.
 After Ellery gets nightmares from seeing Planet of the Apes with Roger, Margaret berates Roger for his poor judgement and tells him that he is not allowed to see his grandson without Mona present.

-In Season 7's "Time Zones", Margaret invites Roger to brunch at the Plaza to tell him that she forgives him, much to his confusion.
-Later, in "The Monolith," Mona and Brooks inform Roger that Margaret has abandoned her family to join a commune in upstate New York, taking the name Marigold.
+In Season 7's "Time Zones", Margaret invites Roger to brunch at the Plaza to condescendingly "forgive" him.
+Later, in "The Monolith," Mona and Brooks inform Roger that Margaret has abandoned her family to join a commune in upstate New York, where she has taken the new name "Marigold".
 Roger and Mona try to persuade her to return for Ellery's sake, but she insists her son cannot be happy if she is unhappy.
 Although Mona gives up and leaves, Roger stays for the night to understand Margaret's point of view.
-He becomes disgusted when he realizes that Margaret is a participant in the free-love lifestyle, and attempts to force her off of the farm, reminding her that she is a mother and can't abandon her responsibilities.
+He becomes disgusted when he realizes that Margaret is a participant in the free-love lifestyle, and attempts to force her off of the farm, reminding her that she is a mother and cannot abandon her responsibilities.
 Margaret berates him for being an absent father during her own childhood and declares that she is similarly entitled to behave selfishly and that Ellery will be fine.
-In the series finale, Roger tells Joan that Margaret is "lost" and he has cut her out of his will.
+In the series finale, Roger tells Joan that Margaret is "lost" and he has written her out of his last will and testament, while telling a surprised Joan he has written a large estate share to be bequeathed to her son Kevin.